genevate/style_guides/business/leadership.md

       [1x1 meetings](http://randsinrepose.com/archives/the-update-the-vent-and-the-disaster).
     - Encourage an open channel of communication and honest feedback.
     - Tackle and resolve issues as they arise.
+    - Allow sensitive feedback to be submitted anonymously.
-    - Grab a room if information is sensitive but otherwise go for a walk, grab a drink at a local tea shop, or get out of the office altogether.
+    - Find a private space if information is sensitive and needs direct face-to-face communication.
+      Otherwise go for a walk, grab a drink at a local tea shop, or get out of the office altogether.
 1. Be a [mentor](https://alistapart.com/article/be-a-mentor), always.
 1. Be decisive but not a dictator:
-    - Always base decisions on productivity not politics.
+    - Base decisions on productivity not politics.
-    - Never mandate how work will be performed/completed.
+    - Avoid mandating how work will be performed/completed.
     - Facilitate and listen.
 Let the team come to their own conclusions.
     - Debate and clarify all decisions.
     - Negotiate diversity and resistance into resolved actions.
-    - Don't be afraid to delegate decisions to people that know the information better than you.
+    - Delegate decisions to people that know the content better than you.
-    - Don't defer decisions to senior staff when people, in the meeting, know the information better.
 1. Be cautious of high performers:
     - The occurance of these types of individuals is extremely rare.
     - Warning signs of perceived high output: